-If the use of a personal vehicle is unavoidable, transportation expenses are reimbursed at the rate of $0.465 per kilometre.
-Supporting documents may be required, depending on the terms and conditions specified by the school or school board.
+If the use of a personal vehicle is unavoidable, transportation expenses are reimbursed at the rate of $0.545 per kilometre.
+Supporting documents may be required, depending on the terms and conditions specified by the school, SSC or SB.

 Travel of under 12 hours without an overnight stay

-- The representative of the science organization is reimbursed for the following meal costs for trips under 12 hours without an overnight stay:
+- The representative of the science organization is reimbursed for the following meal costs, which include taxes and tip, for trips under 12 hours without an overnight stay:

 - breakfast: $10.40 (if the departure from the representative’s main office or residence is before 7:30 a.m.)